tpunt/PHP7-Reference/README.md

 ### `preg_replace_callback_array()` Function

 This new function addition enables for code to be written more cleanly when using the `preg_replace_callback()` function.
 Prior to PHP 7, callbacks that needed to be executed per regular expression match required the callback function (second parameter of `preg_replace_callback()`) to be polluted with lots of branching (a hacky method at best).
-But now, callbacks can be registered on a per-regular expression basis using an associative array with the regular expression as the keys and the callbacks as the values.
+But now, callbacks can be registered on a per-regular expression basis using an associative array with the regular expression as the key and a callback as the value.

 ```PHP
 $tokenStream = []; // [tokenName, lexeme] pairs